 It is important therefore that indicators for each environmental sector are chosen on the basis that data is available for the indicator, the indicator is directly relevant to the state of the sector and the methodology for assessing the indicator is able to be repeated each year.
-Indicators can reflect direct impacts on the state of the environmental sector, surrogate representations of the environmental sector or responses to pressures on that environmental sector is given in the Local Government Area.
+Indicators can reflect direct impacts on the state of the environmental sector, surrogate representations of the environmental sector or responses to pressures on that environmental sector, in order to give an indication of the priority that the environmental sector is given in the Local Government Area.